-- b.
-FALSE OR MISLEADING STATEMENTS CLASS: All persons who resided or reside at one of the California assisted living facilities owned, operated, and/or purchased by BROOKDALE during the CLASS PERIOD and who contracted with BROOKDALE or another assisted living facility for services for which BROOKDALE was paid money. - 167.
-The CLASS PERIOD is defined as commencing three years prior to the filing of this action for the RESIDENTS WITH DISABILITIES CLASS and four years prior to the filing of this suit for the FALSE OR MISLEADING STATEMENTS CLASS. - 168.
-Excluded from the above-referenced class are the officers, directors, and employees of BROOKDALE, and any of Defendants' shareholders or other persons who hold a financial interest in BROOKDALE.
-Also excluded is any judge assigned to hear this case (or any spouse or family member of any assigned judge), or any juror selected to hear this case. - 169.
+146. The CLASS PERIOD is defined as commencing three years prior to the filing of this action for the RESIDENTS WITH DISABILITIES CLASS and four years prior to the filing of this suit for the FALSE OR MISLEADING STATEMENTS CLASS.

+- 147. Excluded from the above-referenced class are the officers, directors, and employees of BROOKDALE, and any of Defendants' shareholders or other persons who hold a financial interest in BROOKDALE.
+Also excluded is any judge assigned to hear this case (or any spouse or family member of any assigned judge), or any juror selected to hear this case. - 148.
 This action is brought as a class action and may properly be so maintained pursuant to Federal Rule of Civil Procedure 23 and applicable case law.
 In addition to declaratory and injunctive relief, this action seeks class-wide damages pursuant to California Civil Code § 52(a) in the amount of \$4,000 per class member based on Defendants' wrongful policy and practice of failing to provide residents with disabilities with full and equal access to and enjoyment of its services, goods, facilities, privileges, or advantages of BROOKDALE's assisted living facilities as alleged herein.
 It also seeks class-wide statutory and punitive damages based on Defendants' misrepresentations, misleading statements, and material omissions, including \$5,000 per class member pursuant to California Civil Code § 1780(b).
 This action also seeks treble damages pursuant to both California Civil Code § 52(a) and California Civil Code § 3345(b)(2) and (3).
-This action does not seek recovery for personal injuries or emotional distress that may have been caused by Defendants' conduct alleged herein. - 170.
+This action does not seek recovery for personal injuries or emotional distress that may have been caused by Defendants' conduct alleged herein. - 149.
 Ascertainability.
 Members of the proposed Class are identifiable and ascertainable.
-BROOKDALE retains admission contracts, resident service plans, and billing statements for all persons who currently reside or resided at BROOKDALE facilities during the CLASS PERIOD.

-171. Impracticability of Joinder (Numerosity of the Class).
-The mem nbers of the proposed clas s are so numerous that joinder of all such persons is impracticable an d the disposition of their claims in a class action is a benefit both to the parties and to the is Court.
-On information a nd belief, the number of persons in this case exceeds 5,000 persons.
-The number of persons in the e class and their identities and addresses may be ascertained from Def endants' records.
+BROOKDALE retains admission contracts, resident service plans, and billing statements for all persons who currently reside or resided at BROOKDALE facilities during the CLASS PERIOD. - 150.
+Impracticability of Joinder (Numerosity of the Class).
+The members of the proposed class are so numerous that joinder of all such persons is impracticable and the disposition of their claims in a class action is a benefit both to the parties and to this Court.
+On information and belief, the number of persons in this case exceeds 5,000 persons.
+The number of accommodations;